stassa/vanilla/lib/metagol/README.md

 hypothesis, the hypothesis is rejected.
 Karl Popper would be proud (but maybe not if he saw Poker).

-Metagol uses a set of order constraints over the instantiations of second- and first-order variables in the metarules, lexicographic and interval order constraints respectively, to control recursion and ensure termination.
+Faithful to the original description of Metagol in the literature, this implementation uses a set of order constraints over the instantiations of second- and first-order variables in the metarules, lexicographic and interval order constraints respectively, to control recursion and ensure termination.
 Note that currently only lexicographic order constraints are implemented.

 The following is an example of learning a logic program for the `ancestor` relation with Metagol.
 Training data is taken from